SOP-MINI/sop-site/content/sop1/lab/l3/_index.en.md

 Just creating a mutex isn't enough, you also need to acquire it when accessing shared state.
 That can be done using `pthread_mutex_lock`.
 This function blocks until it can acquire the mutex, then tries to acquire it.
-While it can fail, its failure usually indicates serious memory corruption, and thus the return value of this function won't be checked in the further examples.
+While it can fail, its failure usually indicates serious memory corruption or very specyfic situation (more on this on OPS2), and thus the return value of this function won't be checked in the further examples and we don't require it during labs.

 After you have acquired the mutex, you should not attempt to re-acquire it before releasing.
 This results in a deadlock in the majority of cases.

 After you are done modifying the shared state, you should release the mutex by calling `pthread_mutex_unlock`, so that another thread can lock it.
 Ideally, you should minimize the time you're holding the mutex for, as it slows down other threads that use it.

-{{< details "Note"  >}}
 Please note that you should NEVER make copies of a mutex (e.g `pthread_mutex_t mtx1_copy = mtx1`).
 POSIX forbids that.
 A copy of a mutex does not have to be a working mutex!
 Even if it would work, it should be quite obvious, that a copy would be a different mutex.
-{{< /details  >}}

 More information:
 ```